Government Contracts & Procurement

 At the federal level, Jackson Walker has assisted clients in navigating the Federal Acquisition Regulations (FARs), Defense Federal Acquisition Regulations (DFARs), and a wide range of federal statutes and regulations that impact government contracting and procurement (such as the Truthful Cost or Pricing Data Act, False Claims Act, and others).
 Additionally, Jackson Walker has assisted clients with bid protests at the federal level and with Small Business Administration (SBA) size classification matters.
-Examples of federal agencies for whom Jackson Walker attorneys have assisted clients in connection with government contracting and procurement matters include the Department of Defense–Defense Logistics Agency, the General Services Administration (GSA), the Department of Health and Human Services, the Department of Veterans Affairs, the Department of State, the Centers for Medicare & Medicaid Services, SBA, and the Department of the Interior–Bureau of Land Management.
+Jackson Walker has also advised contractors on equal employment opportunity and recordkeeping requirements and defended employers in compliance matters brought by the Office of Federal Contract Compliance Programs.
+Examples of federal agencies for whom Jackson Walker attorneys have assisted clients in connection with government contracting and procurement matters include the Department of Defense–Defense Logistics Agency, the General Services Administration (GSA), the Department of Health and Human Services, the Department of Veterans Affairs, the Department of State, the Centers for Medicare & Medicaid Services, SBA, the Department of the Interior–Bureau of Land Management, and the Department of Labor–Office of Federal Contract Compliance Programs.
 Jackson Walker has represented clients with federal government contracting and procurement matters stemming from a wide range of industries, including energy, manufacturing, and construction.

 At the state and local government level, Jackson Walker has assisted clients in navigating government contracting and procurement matters across the country.
 Indeed, Jackson Walker has assisted clients with state and local procurement issues in at least 17 states.
 Post-award, Jackson Walker has extensive experience in administrative and litigation actions both defending awarded state and local contracts and, on behalf of losing bidders, challenging contract awards through a bid protest.
 For example, in Texas, Jackson Walker has filed or defended bid protests with the Texas Department of Transportation, Texas Parks & Wildlife Department, Texas Department of Information Resources, the Texas Secretary of State, and the Dallas Area Rapid Transit Authority.
 For nearly 15 years, Jackson Walker has acted as national counsel for a Fortune 10 company in procurements and related bid protest actions across the country.
 Jackson Walker has also advised on contract performance issues relating to state and local government contracts.